Nigeria boat accident leaves 15 children dead and 25 more missing

 Kano, Nigeria — Fifteen children drowned and 25 others were left missing when a boat capsized in a river in northwest Nigeria's Sokoto state, a local official told AFP Wednesday.
 The children were on their way to collect firewood in the bush on Tuesday on the other side of Shagari river when their overloaded boat capsized, Aliyu Abubakar, political administrator of Shagari district said.

+"We woke up to a tragedy yesterday morning, where a boat carrying children capsized mid-river," Abubakar told AFP.

-"Fifteen bodies, 13 girls and two boys, were recovered by local rescue teams and buried in the village," said Abubakar, who supervised the rescue operation.
+"Fifteen bodies, 13 girls and two boys, were recovered by local rescue teams and buried in the village," said the official, who supervised the rescue operation.

+River accidents are frequent in Nigeria, often caused by overloading, poor maintenance, heavy flooding in rainy season and disregard of safety regulations.

+Divers were working in the Shagari river late on Tuesday searching for more of the children.

 for more features.